 What is the Writer’s Center?

-The U-High Writers' Center is a valuable resource for all U-High students.
-The Center offers one-on-one assistance to students of all ages and abilities, from freshmen making the transition into high school curriculum to seniors seeking help on their college application essays.
+The Writer’s Center is a valuable resource for all U-High students.
+The Center offers one-on-one assistance to students of all ages and abilities, from ninth graders making the transition into the high school curriculum to twelfth graders seeking help on their college application essays.

-We assist students with a variety of writing issues, giving them feedback on individual papers and helping them with any stage of the writing process, including developing and organizing ideas, composition, and revision.
-Students may bring in writing assignments from any subject area, including creative writing.
-Each year the Writers' Center works with more than half the U-High student body.
+We assist students with writing in a variety of ways, giving them feedback on individual papers and helping them with any stage of the writing process, including the development and organization of ideas, composition, and revision.
+Students may bring in writing assignments from any subject area, including creative writing or summer internship applications.
+Each year the Writer’s Center works with more than half the U-High student body.
 Many of these students come in for help on a regular basis.

-The Writers' Center staff does not write students’ papers.
-Instead, we help students become more aware of their writing strengths and weaknesses so that they can improve not only particular assignments but also their overall writing skills.
+The Writer’s Center staff does not write students’ papers.
+Instead, we help students become more aware of their writing strengths and weaknesses so they can improve not only particular assignments but also their overall writing skills.